kcrary/istari/docs/lib/girard-paradox.md

 posets looks like a poset itself, using strict embedding as the order.
-That poset of well-founded posets, let's call it **P**, would need to reside one level higher in the universe hierarchy, but if the universe hierachy is collapsed, **P** is a poset at the same level.
+That poset of well-founded posets, let's call it **P**, would need to reside one level higher in the universe hierarchy, but if the universe hierarchy is collapsed, **P** is a poset at the same level.
 Moreover, (if the universe hierarchy is collapsed) we can show that **P** is well-founded.
 However, **P** embeds into itself, which is a contradiction.